CHESSComputing/CHAPaaS/static/md/docs.md

   - **Transformer** represents specific algorithm to transform given data from one form to another.

-### CHAP as a Service
+### CHAPBook
-The architecture of CHAP as a Service has the following structure:
+The architecture of CHAPBook (CHAP as a Service) has the following structure:
 ![Architecture](/images/CHAPaas_architecture.png)
 It provides simple and minimalistic web interface for end-user who can write their own implementation of given **Processor**.